 - What?
 Hands-on learning & practice - Where?
-A variety of settings
+A variety of settings where social work is practiced

 Field is the opportunity for you to take what you learn in the classroom and apply and practice these concepts and skills in a real world learning environment.
+Impact of COVID on field